brainsatplay/docs/old/docs/guides/getting-started/your-first-app.md

 export const content = defaultConfig
 ```

-This snippet adds a custom key (**content**) to each component instance, which allows users to specify a configuration object from inside WASL files.
+This snippet adds a custom key (**content**) to each plugin instance, which allows users to specify a configuration object from inside WASL files.

 ##### Using a Default Template
 ```javascript